Teaching Learning Center

 - 9am - 4pm (with 1 hour lunch break)

 - 1-day (6-hour) class

-- Utilize knowledge of learning differences to meet student needs.
+- Apply principles of cooperative learning to improve student learning.

 TLC Library Resources Page

 Announcing the Library Resource page for the Teaching and Learning Center at Portland Community College.
 The library hosts many resources on this page that support excellence in teaching, including links to books, videos, online journals and research databases.
 If you don't find what you're looking for, please get in touch!
 Subject Liaison Librarians on each campus are happy to help you.

 The Teaching Learning Centers (TLC) at Portland Community College promote excellence in teaching, professional growth, and student services.
 The centers play a critical role in building a community of learners and creating campus environments which encourage innovation.
 The centers serve as campus leaders and act as catalysts for open and ongoing dialog.
 Please submit your events to the TLC Calendar, and check out the new assessment blog.

 The Teaching Learning Center (TLC) offers a communal space that promotes professional development, personal enrichment, and community engagement.
 Our goal is to help support and renew all faculty, staff, academic professionals, and administrators, in order to better serve our students, the college, and ourselves.